All Essential Things You Need to Survive in Life – A Guide to Minimalism

-Think about the above things the next time you’re planning to renovate your apartment.
+Think about the above things next time you’re planning to renovate your apartment.

 In part, we owe our success as a nation to our ability to transport large amounts of goods in different areas of the world, quickly.
 Even though you can live your entire life by only staying in one place, it’s not something a lot of people can handle.
 For decades our ancestors were wandering the earth and this is surely implemented in our DNA.
 I mean, if I stay at home for a couple of days I get anxious.
 I kind of start feeling like I’m a prisoner and I need to go for a walk.

 Basically, our modern life obligates us to own a vehicle of some sort – in most of the cases a car – in order to go to work, go to the store to buy goods or something else.
-Fortunately, smart people have invented different ways of transportation over the years: bicycle, motor, cars, planes, skateboards, rollerblades, scooters, and etc. You can even move around towns with a horse.
-Nowadays you surely won’t see a lot of people riding horses but thanks to the industrialization basically nearly everyone can afford to own a car.
+Fortunately, smart people have invented different ways of transportation over the years: bicycle, motor, cars, planes, skateboards, rollerblades, scooters, and etc. And thanks to the industrialization basically nearly everyone can afford to a car.

 Still, the question is, do you really need a car?

-I recently replaced my car with a folding street bike and I must say that I’m much more happier.6
+I recently replaced my car with a folding street bike and I must say that I’m way happier.6

-I now enjoy my way to work.
+It’s super fun.
 I don’t wait in traffic and I don’t have to get upset every time someone forgets to use his blinker.
 Of course, a bike won’t be the most suitable solution for everybody.
 There are a lot of people who live a long way from work and a car is the most practical decision.
 But that doesn’t mean that you shouldn’t think about alternative ways of transportation.
-A car is a pretty big expense and there are certainly ways to replace your automobile with the public transportation or a bike, like I did.
+A car is a pretty big expense and there are certainly ways to replace your automobile – public transportation, bike, something electric.

 Fashion gives people something that only very few other things can offer.
 It gives people the chance to reveal their inner emotions and feelings to the world.
 Clothes and accessories can make the invisible – the true feelings and desires of a person – visible to the outside world.
 Clothes are a way to express ourselves.
 It’s normal to say that if a person wears a shirt and tie you can expect from him to be a responsible guy on who you can count on.
 Further, clothes keep us warm from the natural elements.
 Animals have fur that protects them from cold and sun but we need additional coverage.
 Our bodies can’t survive without proper clothing.
 What we buy and what we wear is based on the conditions outside and on the latest fashion trends.